CLooG: CLooG

 cloog [ options | file ]

 The default behavior of CLooG is to read the input informations from a file and to print the generated code or pseudo-code on the standard output.
-CLooG's behavior and the output code shape is under the user control thanks to many options which are detailed a further section (see section CLooG Options). file is the input file. stdin is a special value: when used, input is standard input.
+CLooG's behavior and the output code shape is under the user control thanks to many options which are detailed a further section (see CLooG Options). file is the input file. stdin is a special value: when used, input is standard input.
 For instance, we can call CLooG to treat the input file basic.cloog with default options by typing: cloog basic.cloog or more basic.cloog | cloog stdin.

 2.4 CLooG Options